exu/puppet-symfony/README.md

 Quick start
 -----------

+### Install vagrant and puppet

+- Vagrant - installed it from http://downloads.vagrantup.com/tags/v1.2.2
+- Puppet - installed from `gem install puppet`

-Clone the puppet modules and manifests into your project:
+### Clone the puppet modules and manifests into your project:

 ```bash
 cd your-project